SAP/fosstars-rating-core/docs/getting_oss_security_rating.md

 ### Calculating the security rating by providing GAV coordinates

-The command line tool also accepts GAV coordinates of Maven artifacts (group id, artifact id and version).
+The command-line tool also accepts GAV coordinates of Maven artifacts (group id, artifact id and version).
 If the coordinates are provided, then the tool will try to figure out which open-source project produces the artifact.
 In particular, it will try to find a URL to the project's SCM.
 If the URL is found, the tool will use it to calculate the security rating.
 Otherwise, the tool exits with an error.

-The tool has a command line option `--gav`, that accepts either GAV coordinates or just group id and artifact id.
+The tool has a command-line option `--gav`, that accepts either GAV coordinates or just group id and artifact id.
 Below is an example of getting a rating for Apache Commons Text by passing its group and artifact ids:

 ```